-Most plans we see are Traditional 401(k) plans, which means you must roll over into a Traditional IRA.
-However, if your plan is a Designated Roth Account (like a Roth 401(k)), you must roll over into a Roth IRA.
+Most plans we see are Traditional 401k plans, which means you can roll over into a Traditional IRA to avoid taxes.
+However, if your plan is a Designated Roth Account (like a Roth 401k), you must roll over into a Roth IRA.
 Lastly, some plans actually allow you contribute both Roth and Traditional funds.
-In that case, you’ll need to open both a Roth IRA and a Traditional IRA account.
+In that case, you can open both a Roth IRA and a Traditional IRA account.
+You also have the option to just open a Roth IRA, but any pre-tax funds (Traditional 401k) rolled into a Roth IRA would be taxable.
 If you are not sure, just remember that Traditional plans allow you to invest pre-tax dollars, whereas with Roth plans you must invest post-tax dollars.
 In both cases your account must meet our $500 minimum.

 Please see the IRS website for more information

 This communication has been prepared solely for informational purposes only.
 Nothing in this communication should be construed as an offer, recommendation, or solicitation to buy or sell any security or a financial product.
 Any links provided to other server sites are offered as a matter of convenience and are not intended to imply that Wealthfront or its affiliates endorses, sponsors, promotes and/or is affiliated with the owners of or participants in those sites, or endorses any information contained on those sites, unless expressly stated otherwise.

 Wealthfront offers a free software-based financial advice engine that delivers automated financial planning tools to help users achieve better outcomes.
 Investment management and advisory services are provided by Wealthfront Advisers LLC, an SEC registered investment adviser, and brokerage related products are provided by Wealthfront Brokerage LLC, a member of FINRA/SIPC.